2025 AMC8 WarmUp Camp in Plano (TX)

 * The tuition payments may be stopped earlier than the published date if the program has reached to its upper capacity.

-** After the tuition payment deadline date, a late fee ($100l) will be applied to the tuition and admission can only be given if space is available.
+** After the tuition payment deadline date, a late fee ($50 or more) will be applied to the tuition and admission can only be given if space is available.

 Schedule